-Mr. Saperstein and Mr. Orr are eligible to participate in the TForce Holdings USA, Inc. 401(k) Plan.
-They may contribute between 1% and 75% of their eligible pay on a pre-tax basis, up to the annual IRS dollar limit.
+Mr. Saperstein is eligible to participate in the TForce Holdings USA, Inc. 401(k) Plan.
+Mr. Hoelting is eligible to participate in the TForce Freight 401(k) Plan.
+They may contribute between 1% and 75% of their eligible pay on a pre-tax plus Roth deferral basis, up to the annual IRS dollar limit.